isomerpages/gb-assist/pages/solutionrepo/solution863.md

 ---
-title: TessaCloud DMS Version DMS - Package E Up to 34 users
+title: Tessaract.io - Package (Up to 40 users)
 permalink: /productivity-solutions-grant/solutionrepo/solution863
 ---

 #### Description

-TessaCloud DMS is a Document Management System that combines the best features of a cloud drive with the ease of quick uploading and downloading of files.
-Built-in Optical Character Recognition (OCR) and Enterprise Search functionalities are included for quick and accurate retrieval of documents and precedents.
-Besides, it can automatically sort folders and link them to their respective matters.
-Email synchronization is also available and attachments will be saved in the system.
+Tessaract.io is an AI empowered Practice Management System designed for the modern law firm.
+It ensures that there is no duplication between teams and clients and provide real-time update on the work status for all the stakeholders.
+OCR capability is automated on every information to ensure the search for information is comprehensive.
+Its integration with AML Search Database further streamline the user navigation and strength search capability or information within the solution.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Tessaract_Technologies_20190017_Annex_3_20200625142151_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Coming soon.

 #### Eligibility Criteria